jorge-aranda/vaadin-typed-table/README.md

 Provides a table component for Vaadin Framework based on an improve BeanItemContainer&lt;T> with awesome posibilities.

-- Includes SearchableBeanItemContainer<T> which provides a search API.
+- Includes SearchableBeanItemContainer&ltT> which provides a search API.